Career Opportunities

 Our vision is to deliver the best and most inclusive technical leadership education in and across the world, to Fung Fellows, Master of Engineering, and doctoral students.
 As faculty and staff, we accomplish that by modeling diverse, equitable, and inclusive leadership in our own operational excellence and by building strong relationships with communities, industry and alumni to create a more equitable and sustainable world.

-The Berkeley Master of Engineering (MEng) program is looking for up to 3-5 graduate students to join our teaching team of TAs next year.
-Our TAs come from a variety of disciplines; we are looking for motivated candidates to provide feedback and mentoring to future engineering leaders developing technology that will have a commercial and/or societal impact.
+The Berkeley Master of Engineering (MEng) program is looking for graduate students to join our teaching team of TAs and Readers next year.
+Our TAs and Readers come from a variety of disciplines; we are looking for motivated candidates to provide feedback and mentoring to future engineering leaders developing technology that will have a commercial and/or societal impact.
 The focus is on building strong communication skills (presentation and writing) for future engineering leaders.

-The positions are for Spring 2026 with the opportunity to continue into the following academic year.
-We will begin reviewing applications on a rolling basis and start interviewing candidates after Oct 20 2025.
+The positions are for Fall 2026 with the opportunity to continue for Spring 2027.
+We will begin reviewing applications on a rolling basis and start interviewing candidates after April 15, 2026.

-- ENGIN 295 Communication for Engineering Leaders (1 unit Fall and Spring):
+- (TA Positions available) ENGIN 295 Communication for Engineering Leaders (1 unit Fall and Spring):

-This course consists of online modules and coaching sessions for individual capstone teams by industry professionals.
 The course has two objectives.
-The first is to develop teaming skills: talent management, conflict resolution, and leadership.
+The first is to develop team skills: talent management, conflict resolution, and leadership.
 The second is to develop foundations of project management: goal-setting and role definition, assessment and improvement, and stakeholder management.

 The job requires online course content/video management, grading, bCourses administration, office hours, and answering students’ questions.